brimdata/super/book/src/super-sql/expressions/containment.md

 ```
 1 in 1
 ```
-is semantically valid and results in `true`.
+is semantically valid and results in true.

 The inverse of `in` has the syntax
 ```